The Role of Conscience

 There is a difference between noticing what is true and beginning to care about it.

 In the early stages, we may recognize something as right, but still feel pulled in another direction.
 We may see clearly what would be right—more kind, more true, and more useful—and yet hesitate, delay, or choose something else.
 This is part of the process.
-As we continue to notice and remain with what is true, something begins to form within us.
+But as these moments repeat, something more begins to form.
+Each time we pause, each time we return to what we know is true, and each time we choose—even in small ways—to follow it, we are participating in something deeper.

-In the Christian life, this is not something we create on our own.
-Conscience forms as truth is received and gradually joined with what we love.
+This is not something we create on our own.
+Conscience forms as truth is received and gradually lived, and as it becomes joined with what we love.
 The Lord works within this process, giving both the light to see what is true and the quiet strength to begin living according to it.

 “Conscience is formed from truths of faith which a person has received and acknowledged, and according to which he has lived.” — Arcana Coelestia 977

-Even here, we are not alone.
-The Lord continues to work quietly within this process, strengthening what is true, softening what resists it, and leading us—step by step—toward a life that is more fully aligned with what is good.
+We are not alone in this process.
+The Lord continues to work quietly within, strengthening what is true, softening what resists it, and leading us—step by step—toward a life that is more fully aligned with what is good.
 Conscience, then, is not something we achieve.
 It is something that forms, little by little, as we learn to recognize, receive, and live according to what is true.

 As this root of conscience begins to take hold, we find ourselves less tossed by inner uncertainty—more able, even in the midst of struggle, to return to something steady within, guided quietly and persistently from within.
 Over time, this root of conscience draws us not only into steadier self-possession, but closer to the Lord Himself—the quiet, living center of the truths we are learning to love.